Where’s the best place to swim and scuba dive with sea horses

-The length a seahorse lives is species dependent.
-The larger seahorses are thought to live for around 4-7 years.
-Although, four years is the maximum age reported for the species.
+Larger seahorses are thought to live for 4-7 years.
 Whereas the smaller pygmy seahorses are thought to only live for between 18 months and two years.

 Fact #14: What is the largest and smallest seahorse?

-The largest of all seahorses is the Giant Pacific Seahorse, which can grow to around 36 centimetres (14 inches) in length.
-The smallest, which are the pygmy seahorse, are about the size of an ant.
+- The largest seahorse is the Giant Pacific Seahorse which can grow to around 36 centimetres (14 inches) in length.

 I hope you enjoyed this article about where can you swim with seahorses

 I’d love to hear from you.
 Tell us about your adventures of diving and snorkeling, in the comments below.
 Please also share your photos.
 Either from your underwater cameras or videos from your waterproof Gopro’s!